 When planning about what food to serve at the baby shower, think about the whole room full of guests.
 Are there only females?
 Or can you see some gentlemen, children, maybe old relatives?
 If it’s a mixed audience, then the food menu will be totally different from an all-female party for example.

 Baby Shower Appetizers

 When having a female-only baby shower, it’s nice to choose some fresh appetizers or finger food especially if the baby shower is being held in the afternoon.

-Food for baby shower afternoon tea could include simple homemade pizza bites, Pigs in a Blanket, Egg sandwiches, or small triangle cucumber sandwiches, next to a red-green bouquet of pepper dips and fried mozzarella bocconcini.
+Food for baby shower afternoon tea could include simple homemade pizza bites, Pigs in a Blanket, Pastries, Egg sandwiches, or small triangle cucumber sandwiches, next to a red-green bouquet of pepper dips and fried mozzarella bocconcini.
 Simple hard cheese platters are also amazing go-to’s for simple grab and eat deliciousness.

 On the other hand, a mixed audience including men and children may need a small addition of proteins, so go for some delicious saucy meatballs, Mac and Cheese Bites, Potstickers, meatballs, and baked corn cobs.
 Pair with easy beverages such as lemonade and punch drinks in unbreakable glasses, and you’ve got a real delicacy of enjoyment for guests.

 Brunch Baby Shower Food Ideas

 If the baby shower is being held for a brunch, a help-yourself table full of delicious brunch goodies would go a long way.
 You could have many people’s favorite breakfast and brunch foods such as croissants, mini pancakes, crumpets, muffins, mini quiche, and a fruit platter to name a few.
 Having a pancake station might be a fun idea too so your guest’s can choose how they’d like their pancake!